 4. Chocolate Tri-Color Beagle

-The chocolate tri-colored Beagle is another unique combination of colors commonly seen in the Beagle breed.
-As if the dog colors weren’t confusing enough, the chocolate tri color has many shades as well.
+The chocolate tri-colored Beagle sports a coat that’s another unique combination of colors commonly seen in the Beagle breed.
+As if Beagle colors weren’t confusing enough, the chocolate tri color has many shades to it as well.

 Some chocolate tri-color Beagles will have a lighter shade that resembles a light brown or red color.
 As a result, they’re often called the Liver tri color Beagle.
 Their nose can be also be a brown or reddish color, and have light colored eyes too.

 It’s rather difficult to tell the difference between a chocolate and liver tri-colored Beagle when they’re in the early days of puppyhood.
 In fact, it may not be possible to tell until they’re at least a few months old to a year.

 5. Blue Tri-Color Beagle

 The Blue tri-colored Beagle can also be called the blue, tan and white Beagle.
 Some breeders may also call them the silver tri color Beagle.
 But despite the unusual color combo, this color variation is officially recognized by the AKC.

 They look very similar to the classic tri-colored Beagle, however, the black is diluted to create a “blue-ish” or silver color.
 It is possible for a blue tri color to lose their silver color as they age.
 In this case, we call them “dark silver” Beagles.

 As for their noses, they’ll usually be a dark-blue grayish color.
 Furthermore, they’ll have lighter colored eyes too.
 It’s worth noting that “blue Beagles” can develop color dilution alopecia.
 In this case, they may lose patches of fur and develop skin conditions.